Hemangii/opentelemetry-workshop/README.md

 - Make sure you forked the repository first
 - Refresh the page if Codespaces fails to load
 - Ask a workshop mentor for assistance
+And if you’re still stuck—no worries!
+We’ll figure it out together during the workshop. 💡✨
 ---

 ## 🎯 You're Ready!